 And so the giant punch-balloons, and eyeball-rings, and head-syringes, and bloody saws, are deployed and depleted and, since thankfully no one requires a ride to the Emergency Room, we retire to the living room, de-activate the noise-makers and the stories begin.

 Let me be frank about it.
 It’s not a group of spring chickens.

 They’ve done a lot, been through a lot, seen a lot, and thought a lot about what they’ve done, seen, and been through.
 They’re verbal.
 They have vocabulary.
 They’ve had wine.
 The stories are unhurried and ever-changing, eminently interruptible for on-the-spot “improvement”.
 It’s a great time to live.

 Chloe, the pup is in heaven.
 She thinks everyone came to see her and every story is about her wonderfulness.
 She drifts from lap to lap.
 It’s a great time to live.

 I could relate some of the tales…and get sued…or arrested.
-Rather, I am struck by how much theater has been collected this evening within these walls.
+Rather, I am struck by how much theatre has been collected this evening within these walls.
+These non-theatre walls.

-When and how often I have been enveloped by a concentration of theater experience in a non-theater space.
+When and how often I have been enveloped by a concentration of theatre experience in a non-theatre space.
 How desperately magical some of those congregations have been.
 Then it occurs to me I’ve actually lived in such a place.